OSGConnect/connectbook/start/software/example-compilation.md

 *Do I need CRAM support for my work?* CRAM is an alternative compressed sequence alignment file format to BAM.
 Learn more at [https://www.sanger.ac.uk/tool/cram/](https://www.sanger.ac.uk/tool/cram/).

-## Get Organized

-How you organize the content of your `home` directory is entirely up to you, but there are some general best practices that we recommend.
-First, and foremost, use directories to organize your `home` content.
-Second, install your software to a separate location

 ## Compile Samtools Without CRAM Support

 ### Step 1.
 Acquire Samtools source code